w1atrak/hackathIOn/README.md

-# Dni Otwarte AGH - nazwa tymczasowa
+# WI are the champions

 ## Opis projektu